Hazardous Materials and Waste Disposal

 For information on these programs or for hazardous waste pick-up and disposal, contact the Environmental Health and Safety Office at 408-924-2152 or email David Griffith at firstname.lastname@example.org

-Hazardous materials are substances that exhibit one of four characteristics (corrosivity, ignitability, reactivity, toxicity) or specifically listed as hazardous material by the EPA or California EPA, which has established minimum requirements for the use, handling and storage of hazardous materials in all places of employment.
+Hazardous materials are substances that exhibit one of four characteristics (corrosivity, ignitability, reactivity, toxicity) or specifically listed as hazardous material by the Federal EPA, California EPA, or the California Department of Toxic Substances Control (DTSC) which has established minimum requirements for the use, handling and storage of hazardous materials in all places of employment.
 Hazardous Materials from the University's operations, including laboratories, must be managed according to the procedures of the Hazardous Materials Management manual.

 The University is under state and federal regulations to minimize the amount of hazardous waste generated by the campus.
 Laboratories are a common place where hazardous materials and waste are found.
 Understanding more about Laboratory Chemical Management for Waste Reduction will help in complying with these regulations.
 In addition, check these Laboratory Relocation Guidelines for assistance in preparing for movement or transportation of chemicals.

 SJSU is registered as a medical waste generator with the Santa Clara County Department of Environmental Health.
 Consistent with regulations, SJSU has developed a medical waste management plan and submitted it to the county in compliance with the requirements of the Medical Waste Management Act of 1990, as defined by Division 20, Chapter 6.1 of the California Health and Safety Code.
-Contact the Environmental Health and Safety Specialist, Chandra Gowda, for more information regarding what constitutes medical / bio-hazardous waste, or the Santa Clara County web-site on Medical Waste.
+Medical waste may include animal carccases, cultures and stocks, human blood, blood products, tissues, cell lines and bodily fluids, recombinant DNA, infectious agents, and sharps.
+They are commonly packaged in red bags and sharps containers for transport and disposal.
+Contact the Environmental Compliance Specialist, David Griffith, for more information regarding what constitutes medical / bio-hazardous waste, or the Santa Clara County web-site on Medical Waste.

-The Hazardous Materials Specialist safely disposes of all universal waste.
-Those items include used batteries (lithium, mercuric oxide, nickel cadmium, silver oxide, lead acid, alkaline), used lamps (fluorescent tubes, high intensity discharge, high pressure sodium, mercury vapor, metal halide, neon), non-PCB and PCB light ballasts, computers/monitors, and electrical/electronic equipment.
-Contact the Hazardous Materials Specialist for information on disposing Universal Waste, or check the U.S. EPA streamlined regulatory site for Universal Waste .
+The Environmental Compliance Specialist coordinates the safe reycling of all universal wastes.
+Those items include used batteries (lithium, mercuric oxide, nickel cadmium, silver oxide, lead acid, alkaline), used lamps (fluorescent tubes, high intensity discharge-HID, high pressure sodium, incandescent, LED, mercury vapor, metal halide, neon, ultraviolet), non-PCB and PCB light ballasts (hazardous waste), computers/monitors, and electrical/electronic equipment.
+Contact the Hazardous Materials Specialist for information on disposing Universal Waste, or check the DTSC Universal Waste Website.

-Labels on chemicals are an important part of the employer's Hazard Communication Program.
-Together with Material Safety Data Sheets (MSDSs), chemical labels provide employees with the information needed to work safely, including information regarding the protective equipment that should be used and the procedures that should be followed.
-These labels indicate a chemical's identity, the manufacturer, information on the hazards of the chemical and protective measures.
+Labels on chemical or product containers are an important part of SJSU's Hazard Communication Program.
+Globally Harmonized System (GHS) is the preferred system of classication and labelling at SJSU.
+Together with Safety Data Sheets (SDSs, formerly MSDSs), chemical labels provide employees with the information needed to work safely, including information regarding the protective equipment that should be used and the procedures that should be followed.
+These labels indicate a chemical's identity, the manufacturer, chemical hazard information, and human/environmental protective information.
 Additional information is available about the various kinds of chemical labels commonly used on the job and safety information regarding the chemical.

 Safety Data Sheet

 Toxic gas cylinders (lecture gas bottles/cylinders) storage, usage, handling and disposal should meet all Toxic Gas Ordinance and corresponding CFC requirements.
 Cylinders are stored when not in use.
 Please inform Environmental Health & Safety before any toxic gas is purchased.
-Information on exempted quantities and the list of toxic gases is available at Environmental Health and Safety.
+Information on exempted quantities and the list of toxic gases is available from Environmental Health and Safety or the DTSC Poisonous Gas List.